Treating Resistant Warts with Cantharidin

 How Effective Is Cantharidin?

 Cantharidin is a very effective wart treatment, often working well on warts that resist other treatments.
-The application of cantharidin is minimally painful and there is no scarring, making it a great option for young children or on warts that appear on highly visible areas.
+The application of cantharidin is less painful than surgical excision and there is no scarring, making it a great option for young children or on warts that appear on highly visible areas.

 While cantharidin typically removes a wart in a single treatment, some patients may need follow up applications if the wart isn’t gone after one treatment.